-The Tatsfield Neighbourhood Plan is founded on a vision of the parish in the future.
-In 2033:
+The Tatsfield Neighbourhood Plan is founded on a vision of the parish in the future:

-- Tatsfield will have retained its strong community spirit and will continue to provide an excellent quality of life for residents, visitors and those who work in the parish. - where suitable, new development will have been supported to meet the needs of the local community whilst retaining the parish's semi-rural character and identity. - Important local open spaces, services and facilities which support the community will have been maintained and improved.
+In 2033, Tatsfield will have retained its strong community spirit and will continue to provide an excellent quality of life for residents, visitors and those who work in the parish.

+Where suitable, new development will have been supported to meet the needs of the local community whilst retaining the parish's semi-rural character and identity.